Jack Hinson: American Civil War

-Post-War Life
+Postwar life

 After the war, he lived the rest of his life peacefully, mostly in Stewart County, settling the estate of his son George, voting, paying his taxes, etc., but also getting into some legal trouble as he had often done before the war.
 In 1867, he sold seven acres of timber off of his "Bubbling Springs" farm to the first Superintendent of the new National Cemetery.

 Hinson died on April 28, 1874, at his residence in the White Oak/Magnolia area of Houston County, Tennessee.
 On the morning of his death, he complained of a severe pain between the shoulders.
 Remedies were applied, but no relief came and he died six hours after being taken.
 The attack was supposed to be meningitis.
 He is buried in the family plot in the Cane Creek Cemetery, off White Oak Road, near McKinnon, Tennessee.
 A monument to him is also located in the Boyd Cemetery in the Land-Between-the Lakes area.
 His 1874 obituary stated that he was interred at the Boyd Cemetery.
 Area newspapers in 1873 had been full of stories about the pursuit and capture of "Captain Jack", but those references are to Modoc chief Kintpuash, not to Hinson.

 Hinson is commemorated in a roadside marker just across the state border in Kentucky, and his story has been told in two books by Tom McKenney: